java-tools/awe/website/docs/api/query-definition.md

 title: Query definition
 ---

-The AWE query engine is used in the query data on external systems.
-It works as an interface for querying data.
+The AWE query engine is used for querying data on external systems.
+It works as an interface.

 <img alt="engine" src={require('@docusaurus/useBaseUrl').default('img/Data_engine.png')}/>